executors/executors/README.md

 **Executor:**
-  Provides execution functions for running instruction streams on an particular, observeable execution resource.
+  Provides execution functions for running instruction streams on an particular, observable execution resource.
   A particular executor targets a particular execution architecture.

 # Proposed Wording